 - Auditors and compliance experts from both sectors responsible for ensuring transparency and integrity of information during and after the establishment of PPPs

-- Legal authorities and regulators responsible for ensuring creation of contracts and the adherence of both partners to the clauses therein
+- Legal authorities and regulators responsible for ensuring the creation of contracts and the adherence of both partners to the clauses therein

 - Any other personnel of the public or private sectors who would need to be part of PPPs for seamless execution and completion of large-scale public sector projects

-The course will cover the following areas that are critical for successful implementation of PPP programmes and initiatives:
+The course will cover the following areas that are critical for successful implementation of PPP training programmes and initiatives:

-Module 1 – Overview of Public Private Partnerships (PPPs)
+Module 1 – Overview of Public-Private Partnerships (PPPs)

 - Definition of PPPs

-- Possible reasons for development of PPPs
+- Possible reasons for the development of PPPs

 - Recent successful PPPs